locustking/Level_2/README.md

 At the start of each daily scrum or programming meeting, we discussed what we did in the last 24 hours, and the work we'd do for the next 24 hours.

 ###Sprint Review:
-Sunday 11/13 ar 12:30 PM EST (Included the actual Stakeholder, Geri, and we went over the project, website, working software, and vision to gain feedback)
+Sunday 11/13 at 12:30 PM EST (Included the actual Stakeholder, Geri, and we went over the project, website, working software, and vision to gain feedback)
 -> https://www.youtube.com/watch?v=3vTG1kJmgao&feature=youtu.be

 ###TDD and BDD: